rakhimov/scram/doc/scram_description.rst

 =====================================

 Type of analysis, i.e., fault tree, even tree, Markov chain, etc.
-Upone calling on command-line, the user should indicate which analysis should be performed.
+Upon calling from command-line, the user should indicate which analysis should be performed.
 In addition to this, the user should provide additional parameters for the analysis type chosen.
 For example, if FTA is requested, type of algorithm for minimal cut set generation may